Dairis Bertāns: Olimpia Milano (2017–2019)

-On July 10, 2017, Bertāns signed with Italian club Olimpia Milano.
+On 10 July 2017, Bertāns signed with Italian club Olimpia Milano.
 In his first season with Milano, Bertāns helped Milano to win the 2018 Italian League championship.

-On June 29, 2018, Bertāns re-signed with Milano for the 2018–19 season.
-However, on March 1, 2019, Bertāns parted ways with Milano so he can continue the season in the NBA.
+On 29 June 2018, Bertāns re-signed with Milano for the 2018–19 season.
+However, on 1 March 2019, Bertāns parted ways with Milano so he can continue the season in the NBA.

 New Orleans Pelicans (2019)

-On March 2, 2019, Bertāns signed with the New Orleans Pelicans.
+On 2 March 2019, Bertāns signed with the New Orleans Pelicans.
 Bertāns later made his NBA debut eight days later, recording just one assist in six minutes of action in a 128–116 loss to the Atlanta Hawks.
 He then recorded a rebound two days later in a 130–113 loss to the Milwaukee Bucks.
-He made his first basket with a three-pointer in a 138–136 overtime loss to the Phoenix Suns on March 16.
-On July 7, 2019, he was waived by the Pelicans.
+Bertāns made his first basket with a three-pointer in a 138–136 overtime loss to the Phoenix Suns on 16 March.
+On 7 July 2019, he was waived by the Pelicans.

 Khimki (2019–2021)

-On July 8, 2019, Bertāns signed a two-year contract with Khimki, reuniting with the head coach Rimas Kurtinaitis.
+On 8 July 2019, Bertāns signed a two-year contract with Khimki, reuniting with head coach Rimas Kurtinaitis.
 He played in 21 out of 28 Euroleague games and BC Khimki won 13 games, placing them 7th place in the standings, which would qualify the team to playoffs.
-On May 25, 2020, Euroleague Basketball cancelled its competitions due to the COVID-19 pandemic.
+On 25 May 2020, Euroleague Basketball cancelled its competitions due to the COVID-19 pandemic.

-Real Betis (2021–present)
+Real Betis (2021–2023)

-On July 27, 2021, Bertāns signed with Real Betis of the Liga ACB.
+On 27 July 2021, Bertāns signed with Real Betis of the Liga ACB.

+Return to VEF Rīga (2023–present)

+On 14 July 2023, it was announced that after ten years away from home, Bertāns had returned to VEF Rīga, signing a two-year contract.